 And I was up for the challenge.

-The reason I decided to write this post is because I think there's a HUGE lesson here for all photographers (and anyone else) reading this post who runs a business.
+But regardless of the true reason he wrote me that email, I decided to write this post is because I think there's a HUGE lesson here for all photographers (and anyone else) reading this post who runs a business.
 How can you use tough love when it's necessary to get clients to take action to help themselves if you believe your product or service is the ethical and logical solution to their problem?

 I'm positive Ramit was not sending that email with a sneaky reverse psychology intent to just get me to work hard and eventually join his course and pay him money.
 I'm sure he doesn't need my money.
 I believe his real motive was that he wanted me to get motivated to take action and break through my plateau!
 Whether I paid him or not didn't matter to him.